The Burke is an incredibly immersive and interactive space, but can be inaccessible to people with physical disabilities.

 Senior visitors crave conversational interactions.

 We observed that seniors enjoyed learning by talking to staff.
 We created an audio interaction based on the existing phone interactions already available in the Burke.
 These installations would allow visitors to hear audio recordings from museum curators, granting them in-depth information about the exhibit they are in.
 In addition, we added a feature that allows seniors to call for help in order to speak with staff in person, which could be helpful in case of an emergency or getting lost in the museum.
+Additionally, we included translations in Spanish and Chinese, in order to make it accessible for the elderly non-native English speakers we observed in the museum.

 Small text prevents seniors from being able to access museum content.